c7/c7.se/site/_posts/2012-03-18-from-ruby-to-lisp.markdown

 > stripped down to easy-to-learn essentials.

-If you are using **OS X** and have [Homebrew](http://mxcl.github.com/homebrew/) installed then you can install newLISP by typing `brew install newlisp` into your terminal.
+If you are using **OS X** and have [Homebrew](http://mxcl.github.com/homebrew/) installed, then you can install newLISP with the following command:
+`brew install newlisp`

 ### Examples